top of page

 My mother sits in front of us, present and unwavering.
 Not separate, but positioned as a constant.
 An ever-standing presence within our lives.
 She is not in motion with us, yet everything about our movement is supported by her.

 Her image comes from a year later, after her first bone marrow transplant.
 A different kind of milestone.
 One that carries weight, resilience, and renewal.
-She is surrounded by life, plants, color, growth, and she looks directly at you.
+She is surrounded by life, plants, color, growth, and she looks directly at the viewer.
 Unmoved.
 Certain.

 My youngest daughter meets that same gaze.